 King of Swords Tarot Card Meaning & Interpretations

 Court cards, like the King of Swords, are unnumbered which makes using numerology to unlock their basic symbology challenging.
 On the surface we have the male ruler of the elemental domain of Air but not much else to go on.
-We can however link Tarot's Kings to their supreme ruler, The Emperor, which would give him a numerological attribute of 4 by proxy.
+We can however link Tarot's Kings to their supreme ruler and card number 4 of the Major Arcana, The Emperor, which would give any King a numerological attribute of 4 by proxy.

 The same element and numerology is found in the 4 of Swords.
 The suit of Swords tends toward the negative aspects of numerology but the 4 of Swords is one of the exceptions with its peaceful knight lying on top of a coffin in what appears to be inside a church.
 Is he dead or alive and just meditating on his own mortality?
 The King and this Knight are both linked to Tarot's Death card in numerology, since 13 reduces to 4 (1+3).
 Both cards have the duality of representing life or death.
 The King, with his raised sword, may be about to pass a sentence of capital punishment.
 There's a potential threat of an abrupt ending.